Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 1. **Definition**: A class is a blueprint for creating objects.
 It defines the properties (data members) and behaviors (member functions) of that objects of that class will have.

-2. **Memory Location**: The class definition itself is typically stored in the program's code segment (also known as the **text segmen**t).
+2. **Memory Location**: The class definition itself is typically stored in the program's code segment (also known as the **text segment**).
 This segment contains the executable code of the program.

 3. **When It's Saved**: The class definition is compiled into the program during the compilation process.
 It exists in the program's code even before any objects of that class are created.